-The Company had net operating loss and tax credit carryforwards for which related deferred tax assets were recorded at December 31, 2013 primarily relating to indefinite-lived carryforwards (subject to various limitations) of approximately \$74,619, primarily in the U.K., France, Australia, Germany, Singapore and Italy.
+The Company had net operating loss and tax credit carryforwards for which related deferred tax assets were recorded at December 31, 2013 primarily relating to:

+- (i) indefinite-lived carryforwards (subject to various limitations) of approximately \$74,619, primarily in the U.K., France, Australia, Italy, Germany, Singapore and Italy; and - (ii) certain carryforwards of approximately \$266,243 in the U.S., which begin expiring in 2029.

-As a result of certain realization requirements regarding share-based incentive plan awards, certain deferred tax assets pertaining to tax deductions related to equity compensation in excess of compensation recognized for financial reporting that would otherwise have been recognized at both December 31, 2013 and 2012 of \$3,536 and \$1,161 are not included in the table above.
-The impact of such excess tax deductions will be recorded in members' equity if and when such deferred tax assets are ultimately realized.
+As a result of certain realization requirements regarding share-based incentive plan awards, certain deferred tax assets pertaining to tax deductions related to equity compensation in excess of compensation recognized for financial reporting that would otherwise have been recognized at December 31, 2013 and 2012 of \$30,200 and \$19,900 are not included in the table above.
+The impact of such excess tax deductions will be recorded in stockholders' equity if and when such deferred tax assets are ultimately realized.